Krsmanovic-S/Complete-Inventory-Documentation/README.md

 ## WGB Inventory Slot

 Widget representing an individual slot inside the inventory.
 The [Inventory Widget](#inventory_widget) is the one that creates this one and assigns its position in the grid.
-Here however, we handle stuff like detecting a drag, using an item and halving a stack.
+Here however, we handle stuff like detecting a drag, using an item and implementing shotcuts for interaction.
+Code for the halving of the stack, transfering between inventories and dropping items with a single click is all in here.
 The dragging and using is connected to the mouse, while halving is connected to a variable in the Player Character.
 Every slot knows which inventory it belongs to and uses the [Tooltip Widget](#tooltip) of the inventory to display the tooltip upon hovering with the mouse.

 How does dragging work?
 Well it works as foolows: